xiaoxx970/chatgpt-in-terminal/README.md

 - `/last`: Show the last reply

+- `/code`: Copy the code in last reply to Clipboard

 - `/save [filename_or_path]`: Save the chat history to the specified JSON file

   > If no filename or path is provided, the default filename `chat_history_YEAR-MONTH-DAY_HOUR,MINUTE,SECOND.json` is prompted on input.